Your Egypt

 Napoleon's Egypt Campaign Sites: A Field Guide to the Invasion

-Napoleon brought 167 scientists to Egypt in 1798 and they accidentally discovered the Rosetta Stone.
-Most tourists never connect the sites where this campaign played out.
+Napoleon brought 167 scientists to Egypt in 1798.
+They discovered the Rosetta Stone.
+His soldiers lost the country in three years.
+The sites tell both stories.

 Napoleon's Egypt Campaign Sites: A Field Guide to the Invasion